IBM Cloud Docs

 4 September 2020

-Customization interface is now generally available
+A customization interface is now generally available

 The customization interface is now generally available (GA).
-Customization is no longer beta functionality.
+Customization is no longer beta functions.
 You can use the customization interface to specify how the service pronounces unusual words that occur in your input text by creating language-specific custom dictionaries.
 It can be used with all generally available and beta voices.
 For more information, see Understanding customization.

 24 June 2020